 Other than the badge, there is no difference between a Mazda Bongo Friendee and a Ford Freda.
 (Mazda and Ford are the same company).
 We will refer to them as Bongos here.

 Bongos were manufactured for the Japanese domestic market.
 Those that are exported to the UK are classified as unofficial or “grey” imports.
 As such, Mazda UK will generally have little to do with them.

-First built in June 1995, these unique and versatile vehicles come in 3 engine types; WL-T 2.5 turbo diesels, J5 V6 2.5 litre petrols, and FE 2 litre petrol engines.
-There is a choice of automatic or manual transmission, and rear wheel drive or permanent all-wheel drive.
+First built in May 1995, these unique and versatile vehicles come in 3 engine types; 2.5 turbo diesels (WLT engines), V6 2.5 litre petrols (J5 engines), and 2 litre petrol engines (FE engines).
+Most have automatic transmission, and there is a choice of rear wheel drive or, on the diesel Bongo, full time all-wheel drive.

-The engine is situated mid-vehicle, so neither the driver or passenger seats will swivel.
+The engine is situated mid-vehicle, so neither the driver or passenger seats will swivel, although there are after-market swivel seats available.
 In a standard configuration, there is a 3-person bench seat in the middle of the van, and a further 3 person bench seat at the rear.
 This rear bench is either on a sliding rail, or will split in two and will swivel up to hook on to the side of the van.

 Some early Bongos come equipped with factory built kitchen units.

 In November 1997 some modifications were made to the body work.
 These are called “facelift” models.

 In February 1999, “New Shape” Bongos started to be produced.
 They finally ceased production in late 2005 when the factory burnt down.